shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-bid-error-report.md

 # Microsoft Invest - Buyer bid error report

-The **Buyer Bid Error Report** helps you gain insight into rejected demand through a randomly selected set of 5% of the errors logged on the Xandr platform.
+The **Buyer Bid Error Report** helps you gain insight into rejected demand through a randomly selected set of 5% of the errors logged on the Microsoft Advertising platform.
 Error Count has been multiplied by 100 to account for the 5% sampling.

 You can use this report to troubleshoot sell-side and buy-side settings that result in auction errors, thereby blocking spend.
 The goal is to help you eliminate the error in the future.
 You can find information on the owner, cause, and recommended resolution for each error in [Bid Error Codes](../bidders/bid-error-codes.md).